-Nature is a topic for engagement with companies and specially in our emerging and frontier markets portfolios.
+Nature is a topic for engagement with companies.
 Like other engagement topics, they often arise based on our proprietary analytical framework, which identifies ESG weaknesses and determines which area we will focus on with each of our portfolio holdings.
 As signatory to the Financial Sector Deforestation Action, we engage with our portfolio holdings assessed to be exposed to commodities-driven deforestation risks.